-Tensile data was taken on panels typical of field lay-ups.
+Tensile data was taken on panels typical of field lay-ups

 ATTENTION: All of the proceeding data are based on laboratory conditions, at room temperature.
 Field conditions can change the characteristics of this product.
-Higher temperatures will shorten the working life of the product.
-Allow adequate time for application.
-Field testing is strongly recommended prior to application.
+Higher temperatures will lessen the

 Storage & Handling